open-telemetry/community/elections/2021/governance-committee-election.md

 # Results

 Voting will close at 12:01am GMT on 2021/10/28.
 Nominees will be stack ranked.
-If a nominee becomes ineligible (for instance, if more than 2 topmost nominees work for the same company), those nominees will be skipped and the nominee with the next-highest score will be picked.

-Exact scores for each candidate will NOT be made public.
+If a nominee becomes ineligible (for instance, if more than 3 topmost nominees work for the same company), those nominees will be skipped and the nominee with the next-highest score will be picked.
+Exact scores for each candidate will be public.

 # Schedule